slhmy/KitchenChaosLearn/README.md

 I'm now going through parts `Selected Counter Visual, Singleton Pattern`, so not a finished project yet.

 Notes are about to add after I gain enough things & overview to help me conclude my learn.

+## Script Editing

+This project is supposed to be completely Rider friendly, You should see very few warnings if you use Rider for script editing.